dysonprotocol/dysonprotocol2/x/whaleswap/msg_make_trade_spec.md

   - `test_cli_metrics_liquid_backing_smoke.py`: verifies `escrowed_liquid_coins == 900` per base denom after setup and module holds no liquid.
   - PFAND release on close (existing): now passes with invariant redesign.

-These functions are shared across MakeTrade, and (in the second phase) will also be used by PoolSwap and TakeOffer by refactoring them to orchestrate the same helpers rather than re-implementing logic.
+These functions are the core implementation of MsgMakeTrade and provide all trading functionality (pool swaps and orderbook takes).

 ### Error Text Uniformity (do not change)
 - "operations must be non-empty"